Funchal is the capital city of Madeira and is the base for many visitors to the island.

 As a city on a volcanic island, Funchal is not known for its beaches but there are a couple of locations where you can access the sea.

 Praia de Sao Tiago

 When we visited this beach, the waves were too rough for our children to swim and we had to watch out for broken glass and rusted metal on the shoreline.

-Furthermore, access to Praia Formosa is not well signposted for pedestrians and we had to make several attempts to access the beach.
+Furthermore, access to Praia Formosa is not well signposted for pedestrians and we had to make several attempts to find access the beach.

 We were a little disappointed in Praia Formosa.
 It has a pleasant, family-friendly atmosphere but it is not very scenic and lacks investment which would benefit the local people who flock here.

-The largest is the Lido Beach Complex featuring large and small unheated seawater pools, ocean access, changing and catering facilities.
-On a hot day, a full day ticket is excellent value for money at 5 Euros for adults and 1.80 Euro for children over 10 years.
+The largest lido is the Lido Beach Complex just outside Funchal.
+This offers large and small unheated seawater pools, ocean access, changing and catering facilities.
+On a hot day, a full day ticket is excellent value for money at €5 for adults and €1.80 Euro for children over 10 years.
 Young children are free.
 Sun loungers and umbrellas cost extra.

 Families with young children should consider visiting the quieter Punta Gorda complex.

-Day Trips From Funchal
+Day trips from Funchal

 Arriving into Funchal

-We booked a transfer with Sun Transfers.com.
-A door to door transfer for our family of five in a minivan only cost 28 Euro.
-Well worth the money when travelling with tired children!
+We booked a transfer to Funchal city centre with Sun Transfers.com.
+A door to door transfer in a minivan for our family of five only cost €28.
+It was well worth the money!

 Getting around Funchal

-There are regular bus links around the city and to the tourist accommodation areas.
-For exploring further afield, there is a comprehensive bus network costing upwards of 1.95 Euro per person.
-Our children were often not charged a fare on public buses.
+There are regular bus links around the city and to the main hotel areas.
+For exploring further afield, there is a comprehensive bus network costing upwards of €1.95 Euro per person.
+Our children were frequently not charged a fare.

 Timetables run early and late but are limited on weekends and public holidays.